Liverpool report: Reds to let defender leave next month

 Phillips joined Liverpool from Bolton as a youngster in 2016, and if he does move on in the New Year, it is bound to be with a glowing endorsement from his current boss — who recently compared him to *checks notes* … ah, yes, Robert Lewandowski.

-“People often ask me which player made the biggest improvements under my leadership and I say Robert Lewandowski,” said Klopp.
+“People often ask me which player made the biggest improvements under my leadership and I say Robert Lewandowski,” Klopp said.
 “That’s probably right, but not far off is Nat Phillips.”

 High praise indeed.